pammie89/flexis/README.md

-# Flexis - Built from scratch without a follow along tutorial
+# Flexis - Site Project Independently built from sratch without the help of follow along tutorials

 It is a Single Page application build.